 Credit unions work for the greater good—whether founded by teachers, employers, hospital employees, or other community groups.
 A credit union is a way for people to pool their wealth and invest in each other so everybody prospers.

 “People who work in credit unions are very business-oriented, very conscious of their accountability to members.
 I like working with them because I like the way they think—that accountability is really embodied in their core values.
-They don’t spend money frivolously, they make sure every dollar benefits the members,” said Brian Curley, PDT’s president and principal-in-charge of credit union projects.
+They don’t spend money frivolously, they make sure every dollar benefits the members,” said Brian Curley, PDT’s president, who specializes in credit union projects.

 Current and recent credit union projects